If you are planning a trip to the Grand Canyon with kids, you are in the right place!

 Getting to the Grand Canyon South Rim

-We drove to the Grand Canyon from Sedona where we had just spent a fantastic two days exploring that area, and it was an easy 2.5 hour drive in via Flagstaff.
+We drove to the Grand Canyon after visiting Sedona where we had a fantastic time exploring that area, and it was an easy 2.5 hour drive in via Flagstaff.

 You have several options of getting to the South Rim depending upon your location and means of travel, and budget.